Financial Freedom

 7. SUPPORT SYSTEM – that believed in her and encouraged her to keep going.

-She is one example of the many people who have not given up on their dream regardless of the mental and external obstacles, the time and detours they had to take, or the mistakes they made to see it through.
+She is one example of the many people who have not given up on their dream, despite the mental and external obstacles, the time and detours they had to take, and the mistakes they made to see it through.
 It’s a road trip bound to test us along the way.

-Now we have the tools to drive us to our goals or to what we desire and clarity of why we desire it, we need the GPS on how to get there.
+Now we have the tools to drive us toward our goals or toward what we desire, and clarity about why we desire it; we need the GPS for how to get there.

 The GPS is a live map that may take us off the original route several times to avoid unforeseen hazards or delays.
-It represents how we make it to our goals.
+It shows how we reach our goals.

-The how is fluid, meaning it’s not in our total control and it doesn’t need to be to arrive successfully.
-It can feel counterintuitive as it’s in our nature to need a sense of certainty.
+The how is fluid, meaning it’s not in our total control, and it doesn’t need to be to arrive successfully.
+It can feel counterintuitive, since it’s in our nature to crave certainty.

 However, it’s in our best interests to be open and willing to let go of the how.